gigobooks/gigobooks/README.md

 * GigoBooks runs entirely offline and does not access the Internet.
 * Data is stored in an sqlite database file.
 The schema and code are open so you can interact with your data yourself (if you so wish).
 * The community edition (GigoBooks CE) is free and open source.
-* It is intended to be cross-platform desktop (Windows/MacOS/Linux) although it has only been developed and tested on Ubuntu/libgtk so far.
-Other platforms may or may not yet work.
+* It is intended to be cross-platform desktop (Windows/MacOS/Linux) although it has only been tested on MacOS and Ubuntu/libgtk so far.
+Windows should work but may require some tweaking.

 **Web edition:**

 There is a separate Web edition which runs on the web.
 However, it runs fully client-side and your data is stored in an sqlite file on your local filesystem.

+## Status

+GigoBooks is beta software and is suitable for production use.
+Remember to make backups of your data files (which, in the general case, you should be doing anyway).

 ## Links